 With experience as a sustainability consultant, advocate and grantmaker, Mark brings a diverse skill set and background to his role with the Climate Solutions Collaborative.

 Mark joins Confluence from Cone Communications in Boston, where he worked with clients on all aspects of their CSR and Sustainability strategies including reporting, stakeholder engagement and issues management.
 Prior to Cone, Mark was at the nonprofit Ceres, where he advocated for better management of corporate sustainability.
 This work involved facilitating engagement with a broad range of stakeholders to move the market towards a more sustainable future, harnessing the power of investors, foundations, academics and companies to advance this mission.
 While at Ceres, Mark was involved in mapping the sustainable agriculture space, and developing a benchmark of corporate agriculture sourcing practices.
 Prior to this, he was at the German Marshall Fund in Washington, DC, where he worked on the Economic Policy Program to explore issues related to multilateral trade, agriculture policy, biofuels policy and their impact on global poverty and food security.

-Mark holds a BA from St. Mary’s College of Maryland and lives just South of Boston, MA with his wife and two young children.
+Mark holds a BA from St. Mary’s College of Maryland and lives on the Connecticut shoreline with his wife and two young children.